mjolewis/Financial-Derivative-Pricing-Application/README.md

 *RNG*

 *Pricer*
+The Pricer relies on Template Metroprogamming techniques.
+In particular, the Pricer uses Template Inheritance to avoid creating false composition relationships because a Pricer does not have a HAS-A relationship with an RNG, Mesher, Matrix, or Output class.
+Template Inheritance also makes the system more efficient because it avoids passing potentially large objects around through aggregation techniques.
+Instead, each Pricer calls the default constructor for its inherited template parameters and those objects exist until the Pricer goes out of scope.
+Additionally, templates are parametric polymorphic, which is significantly faster than subtype polymorphism.

 *Output*
+The sole job of Output is to send option data (prices and Greeks) directly to a CSV file.
+This approach provides obvious benefits such as allowing a user to perform additional analysis on the option data and to also more easily share that data wherever appropriate.

 # System Design
 ![UML](https://user-images.githubusercontent.com/12025538/90795325-e7080880-e2db-11ea-98c2-d570c67e2c91.png)

 # Output
-The output data can be written directly to the console or to an OptionData.csv file on the current path.
-Sending the option output data to OptionData.csv is the recommended approach because it allows you to more easily analyze, chart, and share data.
-See the sample-output folder for an example output file.
+The output data can be written directly to the console or to a CSV file on the current path.
+The CSV file is titled OptionData and is appended with the current date and time to create unique file names across multiple simulations.

+Sending data to the CSV file is the recommended approach because it allows you to more easily analyze, chart, and share data.
+See the sample-output folder for an example.
+This file includes the option call and put prices as well as associated option sensitivities (Greeks).